nextcloud/desktop/README.md

 - [ ] Git bash (it comes with Git):
       https://git-scm.com/download/win

-- [ ] Qt 5.12.8 (select in the wizard: MSVC 2017 64-bit AND 32-bit and all the "Qt ..." options, not required: Debug Info Files):
+- [ ] Qt 5.12.9 (select in the wizard: MSVC 2017 64-bit AND 32-bit and all the "Qt ..." options, not required: Debug Info Files):
       http://download.qt.io/official_releases/online_installers/qt-unified-windows-x86-online.exe

       Install to: C:\Qt

   Note: MSVC 2017 is binary compatible with VS 2019, so don't be confused ;-)

-  You need to patch an include file of Qt 5.12.8 for use with MSVC: https://github.com/nextcloud/client-building/raw/master/Windows/Qt-5.12.8-QtCore-Patch/qlinkedlist.h

-      After installing Qt 5.12.8 put qlinkedlist.h in the following two folders:
-      - C:\Qt\5.12.8\msvc2017\include\QtCore
-      - C:\Qt\5.12.8\msvc2017_64\include\QtCore

-  It was modified to solve this bug: https://bugreports.qt.io/browse/QTBUG-81727

 - [ ] CMake 3.14.x (choose the ZIP version, extract and rename to: C:\Nextcloud\tools\cmake):
       https://cmake.org/download/